syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example for creating Excel worksheets in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Create%20Worksheet).

 ## Access a Worksheet

 Worksheets collection holds one or more worksheets present in a workbook.
 Accessing a particular worksheet can be done by the following ways.